 On September 30, 2020, we completed our divestiture of 100% of our issued and outstanding equity interests of MyCase, Inc. ("MyCase"), a former wholly owned subsidiary that provided legal practice and case management software solutions to our legal customers, for \$193.0 million, consisting of \$192.2 million of cash proceeds, plus a \$2.2 million employee retention bonus pool funded by us, less cash divested of \$0.8 million and a preliminary working capital adjustment of \$0.6 million (the "MyCase Transaction").
-The retention bonus pool is refundable to the Company to the extent that MyCase employees are terminated prior to the retention period, which is one year from the closing date of the MyCase Transaction.
+The retention bonus pool was refundable to the Company to the extent that MyCase employees were terminated prior to the retention period, which was one year from the closing date of the MyCase Transaction.

 We recognized a pre-tax gain on the sale of \$188.0 million on the MyCase Transaction, consisting of cash proceeds of \$192.2 million, less net assets divested of \$4.6 million, plus an adjustment in the employee retention bonus pool of \$0.4 million.
 Net assets divested is primarily comprised of capitalized software of \$3.9 million, deferred revenue of \$2.8 million and goodwill allocated to MyCase of \$2.3 million.
-The gain on the sale was recorded within Other income (loss), net in our Condensed Consolidated Statements of Operations during the three months ended September 30, 2020.
-Income received during the three and six months ended June 30, 2021 in relation to the transition services provided by us to MyCase was \$0.3 million and \$0.7 million, and is included within Other income (loss), net in our Condensed Consolidated Statements of Operations.
+The gain on the sale was recorded within Other (loss) income, net in our Condensed Consolidated Statements of Operations during the three months ended September 30, 2021 in relation to the transition services provided by us to MyCase.
+Income received during the nine months ended September 30, 2021 in relation to the transition services provided by us to MyCase was \$0.7 million, and is included within Other (loss) income, net in our Condensed Consolidated Statements of Operations.